-FDA panel considers 1st drug for chronic fatigue syndromeDecember 20th, 2012 by Steven Reinberg, Healthday Reporter in Medications /
+FDA panel considers 1st drug for chronic fatigue syndromeDecember 20, 2012 by Steven Reinberg, Healthday Reporter in Medicine & Health / Medications

 (HealthDay)—A U.S. Food and Drug Administration advisory committee will meet Thursday to consider approval of the first drug to treat chronic fatigue syndrome.